dav-he123/Python-Project-3/README.md

 1. Go to Anaconda environment
 2. Search Jupyter Notebook and install it.
-3. Click "Launch" to open Jupyter Notebook.
+3. Click "Launch" to open Jupyter Notebook as shown in the screenshot below.
 ```
 ![Screenshot 2025-04-01 at 4 58 45 PM](https://github.com/user-attachments/assets/2563ec23-5219-45db-bf5f-14b857f2762e)

 ```
-4. In the Jupyter Notebook environment find the Project 3.ipynb in your folders where you saved it.
+4. Wait a few seconds are launching Jupyter Notebook, the Home of Jupyter Notebook environment will display as shown in the screenshot below.
+Find the Project 3.ipynb in your folders where you saved it.
 ```
 <img width="1231" alt="Screenshot 2025-04-01 at 5 05 37 PM" src="https://github.com/user-attachments/assets/60f9ed62-eb0c-4df9-8287-99ae160521b7" />